egbuna/Cocktail-App/README.md

 # Cocktail-App

-The Cocktail App displays a list of popular cocktails along with the respective ingredients and measurements required to make them.
-It includes features to search and add cocktails to your favourite list.
+The Cocktail App displays a list of popular cocktails, ingredients and measurements required to make it, with features to search and also add to your favourite list.

 ## Note
 The home page loads popular cocktails gotten from https://www.thecocktaildb.com.
 This endpoint is restricted to users that support TheCocktailDB so you'll need